-With technology advancing at what seems like an exponential pace, it doesn’t come as a surprise that tech jobs are among the most lucrative at the moment.
-In fact, the Bureau of Labor Statistics predicts that computer and IT-related occupations will grow by 12% between 2014 and 2024.
+Technology is advancing at an exponential pace.
+So, it's no surprise that tech jobs are among the most lucrative.
+The Bureau of Labor Statistics predicts that computer and IT-related occupations will grow by 12% between 2014 and 2024.
 Certain specific niches in the field might also see growth as high as 27%.
 At HIRECLOUT, we’ve done our research throughout the technology career landscape in order to present 11 of the highest paying tech jobs including summaries of responsibilities, reasons for their growth in demand, and annual salary information to ensure your job prospecting efforts are maximized.
 Highly-skilled and accomplished tech professionals will have much to gain from coupling this information with their career development efforts.

 This position involves a good amount of statistical analysis, knowledge of programming languages such as Python and SQL, as well as a solid business acumen along with proper data intuition.
-Due to an increase in the volume, velocity, and variety of data available to businesses nowadays, a data scientist is vital to any company hoping to expand its operations, reach, and influence.
+Due to an increase in the volume, velocity, and variety of data, a data scientist is vital to any company.
+A good data scientist can help expand operations, reach, and influence.
 No matter the type of company or product, there are plenty of prospects for you as a data scientist on the job market.

-In an economy that hinges on ultimate customer satisfaction, there is no other tech job that connects the lines from product development to end user so closely as the role of DevOps Engineer.
-Thanks to a wealth of cloud-based apps in today’s market, such as WordPress, GitHub and Slack, the skills of a DevOps engineer are in increasing demand.
-DevOp Engineers’ abilities of implementing cloud technologies as well as their role in agile development and implementing more frequent updates to various programs and applications make them a fundamental part of any growing or established business.
+In an economy that hinges on ultimate customer satisfaction, there is no other tech job that connects the lines from product development to end-user so closely as the role of DevOps Engineer.
+Thanks to a wealth of cloud-based apps in today’s market, such as WordPress, GitHub, and Slack, the skills of a DevOps engineer are in demand.
+DevOp Engineers’ abilities to implement cloud technologies as well as their role in agile development and implementing more frequent updates to various programs and applications make them a fundamental part of any growing or established business.

 This position involves efficient coding and scripting skills, knowledge regarding the Unix or Linux system administration, and proficiency with DevOps tools like Jenkins, Git, Gradle, etc. If you’re a detail-oriented problem solver and a genius at catching bugs in the software development process, then a DevOps Engineer position may be just what you’re looking for.

 The Bureau of Labor Statistics forecasts a 21% growth in the demand for software developers, for which software architects are the leaders, through 2028.
 More recently, an interest in cloud computing across a number of industries has made software architects with cloud experience a hot commodity in the job market.
-Big companies such as General Electric, eBay, and FitBit are benefiting from cloud computing and a cloud architect is the ideal team member who can take businesses to the next level.
+Big companies such as General Electric, eBay, and FitBit are benefiting from cloud computing.
+A cloud architect is the ideal team member who can take businesses to the next level.

-The role involves making numerous design choices by interacting with developers and clients to optimize the development process, and this requires deep knowledge and understanding regarding software architecture.
-Software architects also help develop software prototypes by going through the needs and requirements of the customer to make sure the design’s quality is top-notch.
-An efficient software architect must possess refined technical knowledge, programming skills, analytical knowledge, management skills, and also good communication skills.
+The role involves making numerous design choices.
+Interacting with developers and clients to optimize the development process, requires deep knowledge and understanding regarding software architecture.
+Software architects also help develop software prototypes by addressing the needs and requirements of the customer and making sure the design’s quality is top-notch.
+An efficient software architect must possess refined technical knowledge, programming skills, analytical knowledge, management skills, and good communication skills.

 Data Analysts handle computer and network security as well as look over the infrastructure behind the protection of these systems.
 Of the many responsibilities of a data security analyst, one of them is to discuss the company’s security policies with everyone who works for that given organization.